sirthias/swave/docs/src/paradox/usage/basics.md

 @@@

 Request(n: `Long`)
-: Signals that the downstream stage is ready to receive the next `n` data elements.<br/>
+: Signal flowing upstream which indicates that the downstream stage is ready to receive the next `n` data elements.
-The total number of requested elements is called **demand** and the lack thereof **backpressure**.
+The total number of requested elements is called **demand** and the lack thereof is called **backpressure**.

 Cancel
-: Signals that the downstream stage is no longer interested in receiving data elements and will (potentially) shut down.
+: Signal flowing upstream which indicates that the downstream stage is no longer interested in receiving data elements and will (potentially) shut down.

 OnNext(element)
-: Delivers the next data element to the downstream stage.
+: Signal flowing downstream which delivers the next data element to the downstream stage.

 OnComplete
-: Signals that the upstream stage will deliver no more data elements and will (potentially) shut down.
+: Signal flowing downstream which indicates that the upstream stage will not deliver any more data elements and will (potentially) shut down.

 OnError(error: `Throwable`)
-: Signals that the upstream stage has encountered an error and will shut down.
+: Signal flowing downstream which indicates that the upstream stage has encountered an error and will shut down.

 After a stream is started the machinery is kicked into motion by the first `Request` signal dispatched (in most cases)